A boil is a swollen, red lump under the skin that can become pus-filled over time. It is often sore and painful, but usually clears up on its own.

 Do you need to see a doctor for a boil?

 A boil should burst and heal on its own, without the need to see a doctor.
-However, you should see a doctor if:
+However, you should seek medical help if:

 A boil is usually caused by an infection, and the above symptoms can be a sign that the infection has spread to the surrounding skin (cellulitis).